 Risk Management

-A risk assessment and management strategy is essential for effective health and safety planning.
+A risk assessment and management strategy is essential for effective event health and safety planning.

-Risk management is crucial for events of all scales to ensure the safety of participants, protect the event's reputation, and minimize financial and legal liabilities.
+Risk management is crucial for events of all scales to ensure the safety of participants, to protect the event's reputation, and to minimise financial and legal liabilities.

 The risk assessment and management process can be broken down into three main sections: